 Stop Repossession By Filing Bankruptcy

-If your vehicle has been repossessed, or if your lender is only threatening repossession, filing bankruptcy can temporarily protect your vehicle.
-If your car has recently been repossessed but not yet sold at auction, filing bankruptcy will force your lender to return the car.
-If your lender is only threatening repossession, filing bankruptcy will stop your lender from repossessing your car.
+If your vehicle has been repossessed, or if your lender is threatening repossession, filing bankruptcy can temporarily protect your vehicle.
+If your car has been repossessed but not yet sold at auction filing chapter 13 bankruptcy will force your lender to return the car.
+If your lender is only threatening repossession filing chapter 7 bankruptcy will temporarily prevent your lender from repossessing your car.
 However, keeping your car in chapter 7 bankruptcy will depend upon whether you reaffirm the debt or redeem the car in bankruptcy.

 If you would rather not stop your repossession by filing bankruptcy, learn more about repossession law and contact the Reference Desk at the Sacramento Law Library.